For purposes of this chapter, the following terms have the meanings given them, unless the context clearly indicates otherwise.

 "Commissioner" means the commissioner of administration.

-"Contract" means any written instrument or electronic document containing the elements of offer, acceptance, and consideration to which an agency is a party, including an amendment to or extension of a contract.
+"Contract" means any written instrument or electronic document containing the elements of offer, acceptance, and consideration to which an agency is a party.

 "Enterprise procurement" means the process undertaken by the commissioner to leverage economies of scale of multiple end users to achieve cost savings and other favorable terms in contracts for goods and services.